Pet Wellness in Westminster, CO

 • An ear exam using an otoscope

-Internal medicine deals with the diagnosis and treatment of disease inside the body.
-Common examples include:
+Internal Medicine is the diagnosis and treatment of diseases inside the body, such as:

 • Pancreatitis